MagnusOpera/Terrabuild/CONTRIBUTING.md

 ### Build

-We use `make` as a way to provide an easy way to run commands.
+We use `make` as shortcuts to run commands.

 We develop mainly on macOS and Ubuntu - with limited support for doing development on Windows.
 Feel free to pitch in if you can to improve situation.